World Socialist Web Site

-The World Socialist Web Site (WSWS) is the website of the International Committee of the Fourth International (ICFI).
-It describes itself as an "online newspaper of the international Trotskyist movement".
+The World Socialist Web Site (WSWS) is an international daily news and opinion website, founded in 1998, published by the Trotskyist International Committee of the Fourth International (ICFI).
+The WSWS describes itself as "the online newspaper of the international Trotskyist movement".
+The site is published in 31 languages and regularly covers international affairs, workers struggles, art, science, and technology.
+It is anti-war, and its founder David North says he is "against censorship in any form".

-About
+History and content

-The WSWS was established on February 14, 1998.
-The site was redesigned on October 22, 2008, and then again on October 1, 2020.

-The WSWS supports and helps campaign for the Socialist Equality Parties in elections.
+The WSWS was established on February 14, 1998, then redesigned in 2008, and in 2020.
+The WSWS supports and helps campaign for the Socialist Equality Party in elections.
 The site has no advertisements, except for material from Mehring Books, the ICFI's publishing arm.
-David North serves as Chairman of the site's International Editorial Board.
+David North serves as chairman of the site's International Editorial Board.